 Retroperitoneal Lymph Node Dissection (RPLND) is a surgery to remove and dissect the lymph nodes in the pelvic area.
 It’s a common surgery for Testicular Cancer patients… unfortunately, it was this surgery that led us to deal with Infertility.

 His surgery was scheduled for August 3rd and I will never forget this month in my life.
-Frustrating at it was, I wasn’t allowed to be there for him and I didn’t get to talk to him for the better part of a month.
-I waited for updates and got none… a text here and there from his parents.
+Frustrating at it was, I wasn’t allowed to be there for him and I didn’t get to talk to him for the better part of a month due to recovery.
 I was depressed all month long, feeling helpless in California while my boyfriend was in the hospital recovering from a major surgery.
 All I can really remember is crying myself to sleep most nights, just waiting for some sort of sound to come from my phone, hoping to hear an update.

 His surgery went well and they needed to remove 77 lymph nodes from his pelvic area.
 Fortunately, some patients are able to have a nerve-sparing surgery… we, however, were not.
 It was because of this, the nerves around the bladder were damaged… resulting in a condition, and our infertility, called Retrograde Ejaculation.